MCStuart/100-days-of-code/log.md

 **Today's Progress** Managed to load Node packages into Lambda as dependencies and successfully run debugging tests

 **Thoughts** A lot of progress made today!
 Not a lot got done, but it was a big challenge to summit.
 Lots more work to be done.
 I attended my first virtual meetup event today and did algorithm practice with other people on a screen share.
 Very nerve wracking but fun.
 I forgot how much I enjoyed things like this.

+### Day 15: April 17, 2020

+**Today's Progress** Set up cloudwatch, IAM permissions, RDS, and Route53

+**Thoughts** More AWS tomfoolery today.
+I would like to get back to 'real' coding soon in Lambda, but I have a fully architected project now!